Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 If you want a picture (instead of a graphic) in the center:

 Soda Shop Swirl / Soda Shop Plain: a tribute to the vintage soda cap.
-Features beer style in the center and curved text that reads "Homebrewed" and "Serve Cold."
 Customize the text to whatever's brewing.
 Fonts: Loki Cola and Arial Black.

 Barley: features beer style with a photographic barley background.
 Font: Ballpark Weiner.